 If you choose a more efficient car, your running costs will be lower because it will use less fuel.
-You will also pay less, or even zero, road tax.
+You may also pay less, or even zero, road tax.

 If you would like to give feedback on this site, or have any suggestions for improvement, please contact us.
 We are particularly keen to hear about other organisations and initiatives in and around Winchester which can help people reduce their carbon footprint.